jpetazzo/jpetazzo.github.io/_posts/2019-01-22-docker-compose-kubernetes-1-en.markdown

-Just to make it clear: I'm not suggesting that you do this on all your apps (especially if you have many apps!), but I would like to show my own technique to convert a Compose app into Kubernetes resources.
+Just to make it clear: I'm not suggesting that you do this on all your apps (especially if you have many apps!), but I would like to show my own technique for converting a Compose app into Kubernetes resources.

 The basic idea is simple: each line in our Compose file must be mapped to something in Kubernetes.
-If were to print the YAML for both my Compose file and my Kubernetes resources, and put them side by side, for each line in the Compose file, I should be able to draw an arrow
+If I were to print the YAML for both my Compose file and my Kubernetes resources, and put them side by side, for each line in the Compose file, I should be able to draw an arrow